|

 System.String[]

 The RecipientKeywords parameter specifies recipient e-mail addresses or display names.
-If the command finds a message with a recipient that is the same as the recipient keyword that you specified, it will export the message.
+If the command finds a message with a recipient that's the same as the recipient keyword that you specified, it exports the message.

-If the recipient keyword that you specify is the same as a distribution group that is a recipient of a message, the message will be exported.
-The command does not expand distribution groups to compare the recipient keywords that you specify to the members of a distribution group that is a recipient of a message.
+If the recipient keyword that you specify is the same as a distribution group that's a recipient of a message, the message is exported.
+The command doesn't expand distribution groups to compare the recipient keywords that you specify to the members of a distribution group that's a recipient of a message.

 SenderKeywords